Wadi Sirhan

-Wadi Sirhan (وَادِي سِرْحَان; translation: "Valley of Sirhan") is a wide depression in the northwestern Arabian Peninsula.
-It runs from the Aljouf oasis in Saudi Arabia northwestward into Jordan.
+Wadi Sirhan or Wadi Al-Sarhan (وَادِي سِرْحَان) is a wide depression in the northwestern Arabian Peninsula.
+It runs from the Al-Jouf Province in Saudi Arabia northwestward into Jordan.
 It historically served as a major trade and transportation route between Syria and Arabia.
 From antiquity until the early 20th century, control of Wadi Sirhan was often contested by various Arab tribes.
 The valley is named after the Sirhan tribe which migrated there in the mid-17th century.
+Sirhan can also mean wolf in certain Arabic dialects.

 Geography

-Wadi Sirhan is a wide, enclosed depression that starts in the Aljouf region in Saudi Arabia (elevation 525 m) and runs 140 km northeast into Jordan, ending in the wells of Maybuʿ.
+Wadi Sirhan is a wide, enclosed depression that starts in the Al-Jouf Province in Saudi Arabia (elevation 525 m) and runs 140 km northeast into Jordan, ending in the wells of Maybuʿ.
 Its breadth varies 5–18 km.
-According to the historian Irfan Shahid, "the term wādī, which suggests a narrow passageway, might seem misapplied" to Wadi Sirhan, a "broad lowland".
+According to the historian Irfan Shahîd, "the term wādī, which suggests a narrow passageway, might seem misapplied" to Wadi Sirhan, a "broad lowland".
 The Czech explorer Alois Musil described it as a "sandy, marshy lowland" with scattered hillocks.